What are Probiotics and The Benefits of Probiotics - Teelixir

 Probiotics: A Simple Guide

-Probiotics are friendly bacteria, often referred to as "good bacteria," that play a vital role in maintaining our overall health.
-In simple terms, probiotics are living microorganisms that offer numerous benefits by promoting diversity, balance, and functionality within our body's microbiomes.
+Probiotics are friendly bacteria, often referred to as "good bacteria," that are thought to play a role in supporting general wellbeing.
+In simple terms, probiotics are living microorganisms that may help promote diversity and balance within the body's microbiomes.

-Our digestive tract is home to trillions of these beneficial microorganisms, outnumbering our own cells tenfold.
+Our digestive tract is home to trillions of microorganisms, outnumbering our own cells tenfold.
 To put it in perspective, the number of microbes in our guts surpasses the stars in the universe!
-While we commonly associate probiotics with gut health, they also impact our oral and vaginal microbiomes (specifically in women).
+While probiotics are commonly associated with gut health, some research suggests they may also influence other microbiomes in the body.

 These biomes house a vast array of bacteria, fungi, parasites, mites, and viruses.
-When the right balance of these microorganisms is maintained, they contribute to our overall well-being and proper bodily functions.
+When in balance, these microorganisms are thought to contribute to general wellbeing.

 Probiotic products come in various forms, such as pills, powders, and liquids, and can also be found naturally in fermented foods.
 However, it's important to note that not all probiotics are of equal quality.
 Regrettably, the market is flooded with subpar probiotic products.
 It's crucial to understand which probiotic supplements or foods are best suited for your needs.